 Wow.

-All right, guys, thank you so much.
+Thank you so much.

-And the I think we're now on the downhill side of this, and information is coming fast and furious.
+And I think we're now on the downhill side of this, and information is coming fast and furious.

-We'll update everybody tonight at nine.
+We'll update everybody tonight at 9.

-Uh, thank you all for being with us.
+Thank you all for being with us.

 We really appreciate it.